babybullet/Covid-Data-exploration-and-visulaisation-using-/README.md

 I have divided the whole dataset into two parts named as covid_death which includes informations regarding death and their count and other one as covid_vaccination which includes information about how many people got vaccinated along with place , time and location sing
 Microsoft Excel and then processed the data with the help of SSMS queries.
 Later with the help of Tableau i gained visual analytical insights about the data using queried tables.

-..
+                      Will be upoading more project on ML and software projects too.
+Give a like if you think it was helpful.
+Thanks